lilymonade/angular-piechart/README.md

 ### Angular.js

-To work, the plugin needs to be executed in an `Angular.js` application.
+To work, this plugin needs to be executed in an `Angular.js` application.

 You need to include `css` and `javascript` files in your project.